KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/jumblr.md

 The Zcash project itself is a fork of Bitcoin.
 Thus, all the features designed by Satoshi Nakamoto in the Bitcoin protocol are also available in Komodo.

-#### BarterDEX
+#### AtomicDEX

-BarterDEX is an open-source protocol designed and pioneered by the Komodo team.
+AtomicDEX is an open-source protocol designed and pioneered by the Komodo team.
 It allows people to trade cryptocurrency coins without a counterparty risk.
-The protocol is open-source and trading is available for any coin that developers choose to connect to BarterDEX.
+The protocol is open-source and trading is available for any coin that developers choose to connect to AtomicDEX.

-An in-depth discussion of BarterDEX is provided in the previous [Part III](./chapter5.md) section of this paper.
+An in-depth discussion of AtomicDEX is provided in the previous [Part III](./chapter5.md) section of this paper.

 #### Iguana Core

 A core Komodo technology, called Iguana Core, is fundamental to the overall functionality of the Komodo ecosystem.
 It is at the center of nearly all Komodo projects, and Jumblr is no exception.
 For more information on Iguana Core, please see our Komodo GitHub repository.
-There is also more detail provided in the BarterDEX section of this whitepaper.
+There is also more detail provided in the AtomicDEX section of this whitepaper.

 #### Komodod